Free Pinellas County Public Records: Arrests, Criminal, Marital

 Source: Florida Courts14

-Cases originating in Pinellas County may be tried at either the Pinellas County Court or the Sixth Judicial Circuit Court, which has jurisdiction over Pasco and Pinellas counties.
+Cases originating in the county may be tried at either the Pinellas County Court or the Sixth Judicial Circuit Court, which has jurisdiction over Pasco and Pinellas counties.
 Appeals from these courts can go up to the Second District Court.

 Pinellas County judicial records from each of these courts are public but can be obtained in different ways: